aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/protection-and-unprotection/signature/_index.md

 {{% alert color="primary" %}}

-A digital signature provides assurance that a workbook file is valid and no one has altered it.
+A digital signature provides assurance that a workbook file is valid and no one **has not** altered it.
 You can create a personal digital signature by using the **Microsoft Selfcert.exe** or any other tool, or you can purchase a digital signature.
 After you create a digital signature, you must attach it to your workbook.
 Attaching a digital signature is similar to sealing an envelope.
 If an envelope arrives sealed, you have some level of assurance that no one has tampered with its contents.

 {{% /alert %}}